A guide to human resource metrics

 Time to fill and time to hire

 Remember that this is heavily affected by current economic conditions and the public perception of your organization.
-The longer it takes to recruit for a position, the more it costs to do it.
+The longer the recruitment process takes to fill a position, the greater the costs.

 Meanwhile, time to hire represents the time between a candidate applying for the job and signing an offer letter.
-If the recruitment process is long, you may lose the interest of qualified candidates.
+If your recruitment process is too long, you may lose the interest of talented prospects to a competitor.

-You want to ensure your time to fill and time to hire is as short as possible.
+You want to ensure your time to fill and time to hire are as short as possible.

 How to calculate time to fill